Adelaide Eisteddfod

 2026 Arnold Matters Vocal Scholarship

 In 2026 the Vocal Division’s major prize is the Arnold Matters Vocal Scholarship.
+This year’s Arnold Matters Vocal Scholarship Final will be held at 5:00pm on Saturday 4 July in the Hartley Concert Room at the Elder Conservatorium.

 Open to singers aged 23–35 years, the Arnold Matters Vocal Scholarship is valued at $6,000 and is the Adelaide Eisteddfod Society’s most prestigious award.
 Established in 1992 in honour of renowned Australian baritone and teacher Arnold Matters OAM, the scholarship supports outstanding vocalists pursuing advanced study, professional development, and performance opportunities.